NAry-Byun/Cloudcomputing_A2/README.md

 4.log out  -> redirect to login page

-2. upload frontend file and image script in S3( 2 different S3 bucket need to create)make S3 -> add html file as website
+2. Upload frontend files and image script to S3 (two separate S3 buckets) and configure S3 static website hosting

 Bushra, for the S3 section: